Back to Blog

 Common Time Tracking Mistakes

 • Using too many tools — Timer in one app, invoicing in another, project management in a third.
-Data gets lost.
+Data gets lost between them.

 • Forgetting to stop the timer — Left it running over lunch?
-Now your data is wrong.
+Now your data is off.

 What to Look for in Time Tracking Tools